gritzko/swarm-ron-docs/README.md

 Thanks to that UUID metadata, RON can:

-* serialize complex data graphs,
+* serialize complex data graphs (beyond simple nesting),
+* maintain caches (thanks to object UUIDs),
-* perform incremental data updates,
+* perform incremental data updates (thanks to version UUIDs),
-* maintain caches,
-* do offline writes,
+* do offline writes (UUIDs are coordination-free),
-* resolve conflicts,
+* resolve conflicts (using Last-Write-Wins, CRDT or other strategy),
-* blend data from different sources,
+* blend data from different sources (UUIDs are global),
-* overcome network failures and so on and so forth.
+* overcome network failures (UUIDs enabe acknowledgements and idempotency),
+* ...and so on and so forth.

 One may say, what metadata solves is [naming things and cache invalidation][2problems].
 What RON solves is compressing that metadata.